 Need more information about how to succeed in the creative world of 2021?
 Read Introducing the New Creative: 9 career skills you can't ignore.

-4. The need for visual designers
+4. The need for digital designers

 While we expect demand for designers to continue rising throughout 2021, that's not to say the benefits will be spread evenly.
 Only those with the right level of skills and experience can reap this trend's rewards.
 As Sweiry notes: "Employers are on the lookout for skills that can enhance their customer and end-user experience, so now is the time for these candidates to step up and potentially bag themselves a dream role."